AckerlyXu/heima/articles/azure-toolkit-for-eclipse-creating-a-hello-world-application.md

 8. Click **OK**.
 9. In the Eclipse toolbar, click the **Run in Azure Emulator** button, ![][ic710879].
 If the **Run in Azure Emulator** button is not enabled, ensure that **MyHelloWorld_onAzure** is selected in Eclipse's Project Explorer, and ensure that Eclipse's Project Explorer has focus as the current window.
 This will first start a full build of your project and then launch your Java web application in the compute emulator.
 (Note that depending on your computer's performance characteristics, the first build may take between a few seconds to a few minutes, but subsequent builds will get faster.)
 After the first build step has been completed, you will be prompted by Windows User Account Control (UAC) to allow this command to make changes to your computer.
 Click **Yes**.

+>[!IMPORTANT]
->[AZURE.IMPORTANT] If you do not see the UAC prompt, check the Windows taskbar for the UAC icon and click it first.
+> If you do not see the UAC prompt, check the Windows taskbar for the UAC icon and click it first.
 Sometimes the UAC prompt does not show up as a topmost window, but is visible only as a taskbar icon.

 1. Examine the output of the compute emulator UI to determine if there are any issues with your project.
 Depending on the contents of your deployment, it may take a couple minutes for your application to be fully started within the compute emulator.
 2. Start your browser and use the URL `http://localhost:8080/MyHelloWorld` as the address (the `MyHelloWorld` portion of the URL is case-sensitive).
 You should see your MyHelloWorld application (the output of index.jsp), similar to the following image: